Nikhilgarg-123/FlightsAndSearch/README.md

     "development": {
-        "username": "root",   // username of your sql "password": "root",   // password of your sql "database": "Flights_search_db_development",       // naem of the database "host": "127.0.0.1",
+        "username": "root",   // username of your sql "password": "root",   // password of your sql "database": "Flights_search_db_development",       // name of the database "host": "127.0.0.1",
         "dialect": "mysql"
-    },
+    }

 Workflow configuration